sci-comp/EditorToolbox/Blender/readme.txt

 This folder contains python scripts for Blender.
-These scripts are not meant to be run with Godot.

-However, these scripts are useful as part of an export/import pipeline for Blender -> Godot.
-They are included in this repository for convenience.
+These scripts are useful as part of an export/import pipeline for Blender -> Godot.

-Usage: In Blender's Scripting tab, paste the script into a new document.
-Save, then run.
-Please read doctrings in relevant scripts for more information.
+These scripts are only temporarily included in this repository.
+They will eventually be moved into an addon for Blender.